douglasteeple/RoboND-Perception-Project/README.md

 Launch the training.launch file to bring up the Gazebo environment:

-`$ roslaunch sensor_stick training.launch`
+`roslaunch sensor_stick training.launch`

 You should see an empty scene in Gazebo with only the sensor stick robot.

 #### Capturing Features

-Next, in a new terminal, run the capture_features.py script to capture and save features for each of the objects in the environment.
-This script spawns each object in random orientations (default 5 orientations per object) and computes features based on the point clouds resulting from each of the random orientations.
+I ran the capture_features.py script to capture and save features for each of the objects in the environment.
+This script spawns each object in random orientations (I used 10 orientations per object) and computed features based on the point clouds resulting from each of the random orientations.

 `rosrun sensor_stick capture_features.py`